-It felt like a question from God, the ultimate question.
+It felt like the ultimate question.
 I didn't know what to do with this kind of blunt curiosity.
 He stopped me - literally.
 Why was I praying?
 Why was I doing the Stations of the Cross every day?
 Was I frightened of who I'd be if this wasn't something I did?
 It was an invitation into some kind of unknowing; some kind of chaos; some kind of void.